Consider wire welding processes

 Much of the return on investment in wire processes comes from increased productivity.
-Because most of the costs associated with welding in the field are related to labor — approximately 80 percent — giving welding operators advanced technology and equipment helps improve their productivity and safety, while saving significant time and money in the long run.
+Most of the costs associated with welding in the field are related to labor — approximately 80%.
+Therefore, giving welding operators advanced technology and equipment helps improve their productivity and safety, while saving significant time and money in the long run.

 Selecting the right consumables and equipment

-The formula for success when using wire processes in the field starts with choosing the right equipment and consumables for the job.
+The formula for success starts with choosing the right equipment and consumables for the job.
 These include the appropriate style and size of wire, drive roll, gun and cable liner.

-When selecting the size and type of drive roll, consider the size and type of wire being used for the application.
-Since flux-cored wire is softer (due to the flux inside and the tubular design), it requires a knurled drive roll, which has teeth to grab the wire and help push it through.
-However, knurled drive rolls should not be used with solid wire because the teeth will cause shavings to break off of the wire.
+When selecting the size and type of drive roll, consider the size and type of wire you're using.
+Since flux-cored wire is softer (due to the flux inside and the tubular design), it requires a knurled drive roll.
+Knurled drive rolls have teeth to grab the wire and help push it through.
+However, don't use knurled drive rolls with solid wire; the teeth will cause shavings to break off of the wire.
 Those shavings can clog the liner and wear out the front-end consumables faster.
 Use a smooth, V-groove drive roll with solid wire to avoid this problem.

 Setting proper drive roll tension is essential.
-Drive rolls are designed to feed the wire smoothly from the wire spool into the gun cable.
+Manufacturers design drive rolls to feed the wire smoothly from the wire spool into the gun cable.
 Setting the drive roll tension too tight can deform the wire, which can result in arc instability or burnback.
 Too little tension also can be problematic and cause wire slippage.
 To set the proper tension, begin by releasing the tension on the drive rolls.
 The welding operator can increase the tension while feeding the wire into a block of wood, continuing to increase the tension one half-turn past wire slippage.

-Gun liners: Having the proper gun liner and maintaining it is important to preventing arc and wire feeding problems.
-Arc instability and burnback can result fromliners that are kinked, worn, the wrong size or partially plugged.
+Having the proper gun liner and maintaining it is important to preventing arc and wire feeding problems.
+Arc instability and burnback can result from kinked, worn, improperly sized or partially plugged liners.
 Welding operators can blow compressed air through the liners as a way to remove dirt and debris, and improve feeding performance.
 Keeping the welding wire clean and changing out the liners as necessary is also important to avoiding clogs.

 Common causes of bird-nesting — a tangle of wire in the drive rolls — include blockages of the liner, improperly trimmed liners and using the wrong liner.
-Promptly replace the liner if a blockage is found during routine inspection of the welding gun and cables, and always trim the liner according to the manufacturer’s recommendation.
-Keep the liner free of any burrs or sharp edges, and always use the correct size liner to match the diameter of the welding wire.
+Promptly replace the liner if you find a blockage during routine inspection of the welding gun and cables.
+Don't forget to always trim the liner according to the manufacturer’s recommendation.
+Keep the liner free of any burrs or sharp edges, and always use the correct size liner to match the wire diameter.

-Wire selection: Wire feeding issues also can affect performance, since good welds require a constant wire feed supply.
+Wire feeding issues also can affect performance, since good welds require a constant wire feed supply.
 Make sure to select the correct wire type for the welding procedure, and make sure the wire is feeding properly.
 One way to test if the wire is feeding smoothly is to feed the wire against a block of wood and watch for the wire to continuously coil up smoothly, which implies there is no obstruction to the wire feed.
-If the wire does not coil smoothly, there is a problem somewhere in the wire feed process that needs to be addressed accordingly.
+If the wire does not coil smoothly, there is a problem somewhere in the process that needs to be addressed.

-Gun selection: The amperage needed for the application dictates how to choose a gun for welding in the field.
+The amperageneeded for the application dictates how to choose a gun for welding in the field.
 Many of the welds performed in field applications are performed out-of-position, such as vertical or overhead.
-To prevent the weld pool from becoming too large and too fluid to control in these situations, lower wire feed speeds and corresponding lower amperages are used.
+To prevent the weld pool from becoming too large and too fluid to control in these situations, use lower wire feed speeds and corresponding lower amperages.
 Typically, a 300-amp gun will be enough to handle many jobs using MIG and Gas-Shielded Flux-Cored welding in the field.

 It’s important, however, to select a gun that has enough amperage for the job.
 Running a gun beyond its amperage range will quickly damage it from overheating.
 Conversely, lack of fusion (cold lap) and defective welds can be problems when welding with too little heat (e.g. a gun with too-low amperage).

-Contact tip selection: Contact tip issues can cause arc instability, wire stubbing and burnback.
-To help avoid these problems, match the contact tip size with the wire size being used, and replace the contact tip when the exit hole becomes worn or oblong with use.
+Contact tip issues can cause arc instability, wire stubbing and burnback.
+To help avoid these problems, match the contact tip size with the wire size.
+Remember to replace the contact tip when the exit hole becomes worn or oblong with use.
 Worn contact tips result in irregular feeding and difficulty keeping the wire positioned in the weld pool.